braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/analytics/email_performance_dashboard.md

 ### Why does my email dashboard display more Other Opens than Unique Opens?

-For the _Unique Opens_ metric, Braze will deduplicate-duplicate any repeat opens registered by a given user (whether they include _Machine Opens_ or _Other Opens_), so that only a single _Unique Open_ is incremented if a user opens multiple times.
+For the _Unique Opens_ metric, Braze will deduplicate any repeat opens registered by a given user (whether they include _Machine Opens_ or _Other Opens_) so that only a single _Unique Open_ is incremented if a user opens multiple times.
 For _Other Opens_, Braze does not de-deduplicate.

 <!---Temporarily hidden until functionality is added